GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

   * dry-container (0.5.0)
 {% endhighlight %}

 Dry-auto_inject depends of dry-configurable and dry-container.
-The dry-configurable is "a simple mixin to add thread-safe configuration behaviour to your classes", you can check here.
+The dry-configurable is "a simple mixin to add thread-safe configuration behaviour to your classes", you can check [here][dry-configurable].
 The dry-container is the core of auto-injection mechanism.

 Let's check how it's works.